SebastianMacaluso/keycloak-postgres-react/README.md

 `realm-export.json`

-Keycloak session can be opened at [http://localhost:8080/](http://localhost:8080/)
+The Keycloak session can be opened at [http://localhost:8080/](http://localhost:8080/)

 username: admin

 password: admin

 ## React
 The react app is launched at [http://localhost:3000/](http://localhost:3000/)

-From there, the login or registratoion of a new user can be done through keycloak
+From there, the login or registration of a new user can be done through keycloak

 ## Installation requirements